 - 1. Health care services for organ and tissue transplants, except those described under Transplantation Services in Section 1: Covered Health Care Services. - 2.
 Health care services connected with the removal of an organ or tissue from you for purposes of a transplant to another person.
 (Donor costs that are directly related to organ removal are payable for a transplant through the organ recipient's Benefits under the Plan.) - 3.
-Health care services for transplants involving permanent mechanical or animal organs.
+Health services for transplants involving animal organs.